-We spend roughly a third of our day in a workplace, but how much thought do we put into what impact our footwear choices have on the health of our feet over the course of our career?
+We spend roughly a third of our day in a workplace, but how much thought do we put into what impact our footwear choices have on the health of our feet over the course of our days – let alone our careers?

-According to our 2017 Healthy Feet Survey, more than half of Australian women (52%) experienced sore feet after work in just the last 12 months.
-Almost two-thirds (64%) also said they had purchased shoes that were fashionable but not necessarily the best fit.
+According to our Healthy Feet Survey, more than half of Australian women (52%) experienced sore feet after a day of work in just the last 12 months.
+Almost two-thirds (64%) said they had purchased shoes that were fashionable, but not necessarily the best fit.

 Women have a high-risk factor when it comes to workplace foot injuries and foot pain, with inappropriate and unsupportive shoes contributing largely to the problem.

-Wearing footwear such as high heels, which changes the pressure under our feet, can also lead to a significant and permanent change in just 2 to 3 years.
+Wearing high heels, which changes the distribution of pressure under our feet to be largely taken by the front of the foot, can also lead to a significant and permanent change in just 2 to 3 years.